 Derivatives are initially recognized at the fair value on the date the derivative contract is entered into and transaction costs are expensed.
-The Company's derivatives are subsequently re-measured at their fair value at each statement of financial position date with changes in fair value recognized in profit or loss.
+The Company's derivatives are subsequently re-measured at their fair value at each balance sheet date with changes in fair value recognized in profit or loss.
 As the exercise price of the Company's warrants are in Canadian Dollars, and the functional currency of the Company is the United States Dollar, these warrants are considered a derivative as a variable amount of cash in the Company's functional currency will be received upon exercise.
-Accordingly, the Company accounts for these warrants as a derivative liability.